davidmedev222/landing-blizt-react/README.md

 # **🌐TECHNOLOGIES USED**

-Use of `React` for the interface and `Sass` for the styles.
-Se uso `ViteJs` como framework de desarollo, `ReactJs` para el desarrollo de interfaces, `Sass` para el desarrollo de estilos, `Context API` para el manejo y gestión de estados globales, `React Router Dom` para enrutamiento del proyecto, `Husky` para la ejecucion de los hooks de Git, `StandardJs` como linter de código, `Pnpm` para la gestión de paquetes, `Git` para el control de versiones y `Github` para hospedar el código del proyecto.
+I use `ViteJs` as development framework, `ReactJs` for interface development, `Sass` for style development, `Context API` for global state management, `React Router Dom` for project routing, `Husky` for Git hook execution, `StandardJs` as code linter, Pnpm` for package management, `Git` for version control and `Github` for hosting the project code.